TimMouskhelichvili/personal/public/static/markdown/blog/javascript-startswith/en.md

 You can get the same behavior as the startsWith() function by using the indexOf() function.

-To replicate the startsWith() function, you will need to check if indexOf's return position is 0.
+To replicate the startsWith() function, you will need to check if indexOf() return position is 0.

 ```javascript
 const str = "This is a very long string!";